 Tumors of the oral cavity can occur in both dogs and cats.
 In dogs, about half of these tumors are malignant, while in cats, unfortunately, up to 90% are malignant.
-Due to the poor visibility of the oral cavity, these tumors are often detected at a very late stage.
+Due to the poor visibility of the oral cavity, they are often discovered very late.

 Osteosarcoma is a malignant, fast-growing tumor that originates in degenerated cells of the jawbone.

-In order to determine the exact location and size of the tumor, X-rays or CT scans of the skull must be taken, which in most cases requires anesthesia.
+To determine the exact location and size of the tumor, X-rays or CT scans of the skull must be taken, which in most cases requires anesthesia.
 With the help of additional X-rays of the chest and examination of lymph node tissue, the degree of metastasis (spread) can also be determined.

 Blood pressure measurement determines the pressure in the blood vessels.
 It consists of two values, the systolic (higher) and diastolic (lower) blood pressure.
 Systolic blood pressure is measured when the heart contracts to pump blood out of the heart.
 As soon as the heart muscle relaxes and blood flows back in, the diastolic blood pressure is measured.